Let Us Help You Clear Your Record! We Help With Expungements and Orders of Non-Disclosure in Harris County.

-Expungement of Arrest Record in Texas
+Expungement of Arrest Record in Harris County

 In Texas, expunction is a civil action in which an individual petitions the court, requesting that all records relating to an arrest be sealed — effectively removing or “expunging” them from the public record.
 If the court agrees, and the record is expunged, it will be as if the arrest never happened.
 In fact, a person who has an arrest expunged can legally say that the arrest never happened.

-Chapter 55 of the Texas Code of Criminal Procedure states that a person who has been arrested for either a felony or misdemeanor is entitled to have all records and files relating to the arrest expunged if the meet certain criteria.
+Chapter 55 of the Texas Code of Criminal Procedure states that a person who has been arrested for either a felony or misdemeanor is entitled to have all records and files relating to the arrest expunged if they meet certain criteria.
 These criteria can include:

 - They were arrested, but charges were never filed.